ghc/ghc/docs/users_guide/separate_compilation.rst

 creates, where these files are stored, and what options affect this behaviour.

-Note that this section is written with hierarchical modules in mind (see :ref:`hierarchical-modules`); hierarchical modules are an extension to Haskell 98 which extends the lexical syntax of module names to include a dot ``.``.
-Non-hierarchical modules are thus a special case in which none of the module names contain dots.

 Pathname conventions vary from system to system.
 In particular, the directory separator is "``/``" on Unix systems and "``\``" on Windows systems.
 In the sections that follow, we shall consistently use